revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 Some takeaways from this situation:

--   The bug caused about 50-80x increase in internal traffic, which does bode well for potential future growth, it indicates there is overhead to spare.
+-   The bug caused about a 50-80x increase in internal traffic, which does bode well for potential future growth, it indicates there is overhead to spare.
 -   We should replace Redis(/KeyDB/Dragonfly) with a proper message broker such as RabbitMQ.

 # The Loop